xpl/ololog/README.md

 log2 ('bar')
 ```

+The variety of possible options will be covered just below — there is a plenty of them!

-You can [read more about `configure` here](https://github.com/xpl/pipez#pipez).
-Configuration engine is implemented as a separate external library, for everyone's use.
+Configuration engine is implemented as a separate external library, for everyone's use — you can [read more about it here](https://github.com/xpl/pipez#pipez).
 Contributions are welcome.

 # Debugging Of Functional Expressions